 Rentals paid under operating leases are charged to the Statement of Financial Activities on a straight line basis over the period of the lease.

 Pension costs and other post-retirement benefits

 Retirement benefits to employees of the academy trust are provided by the Teachers' Pension Scheme ('TPS') and the Local Government Pension Scheme ('LGPS').
-These are defined benefit schemes and the assets are held separately from those of the academy trust.
+These are defined benefit schemes.